michaelhodgejr/fivem-smell/README.md

 # How it Works

-It works by finding the player closest to the current player and triggers a notification that states "You notice a smell of [smell] on a nearby player".
+It works by finding the players within range of the current player and triggers a notification that states "You notice a smell of [smell] on a nearby player".
 If you wish to edit this you can do so in the ./client/main.lua file
 Once a player has been notified they will only be sent that notification once.
 If the player changes their smell to something else they will receive the notification again.

 # Forking and Contributing

 Feel free to fork the resource and to submit pull requests.